hyperlambda/hyperlambda.github.io/posts/2016-03-06-eventflow-even-more-succinct-now.md

 )
 ```

 Which is in a much more succinct form and can be understood from just a glance.
 The command handler for unlocking the door checks for the same key in a form of a specific command matcher.
-If such matcher is not enough, a custom `guard` statement is available as well, shown in the counter example:
+If such matcher is not enough, a custom `guard` statement is available as well, as shown in the counter example:

 ```scala
 def counting(c: Int): Flow[Unit] = handler(